Rwanda: The mysterious deaths of political opponents | DW | 15.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 DW has put together a list of mysterious deaths and disappearances of people critical of Rwanda's government.
-Monday's killing of businessman Revocant Karemangingo in Mozambique is the latest on the list.
+Monday's killing of businessman Revocant Karemangingo in Mozambique is the latest.

 Critics accuse President Paul Kagame of targetting his opponents at home and abroad, a charge he denies